 Also like Betterment, Wealthfront invests in ETF index funds and diversify your investment by allocating into many ETFs.
 They continually make sure the asset allocation is correct by automatic rebalancing.

 WiseBayan is the cheapest robo investing service on the market.
-There's no annual fee, and you can get started with as little as $1.
+There's no annual fee for taxable accounts, and you can get started with as little as $1.
 Overall, it's a decent platform, even though its portfolios can be simplistic.

 - No Annual Fee